On January 17, 2014, California Gov. Jerry Brown declared a drought. What exactly does that mean?

 Customers who are identified as wasting water through runoff can be assessed fines by EMWD.
 Those fines begin at $25 for residential customers and $100 for commercial properties.

 I keep hearing about regulations from the State Water Resources Control Board...how do those affect EMWD?

 The State Water Resource Control Board’s call for two days-per week outdoor irrigation is only for agencies that do not have Water Shortage Contingency Plans.
-However, EMWD is supporting this call to action from the Governor and State Water Resources Control Board and ask that residents voluntarily reduce their outdoor irrigation schedule to two days per week.
-Residents who do this will most likely remain within their water budgets.
+EMWD's water budgets require customers to be water efficient.
+EMWD is asking that residents voluntarily reduce their outdoor irrigation schedule by at least 1 day per week.

 One of the easiest ways to reduce your outdoor irrigation demands overall is by removing turf grass.
 EMWD, in partnership with The Metropolitan Water District of Southern California, is offering $2 per square foot of turf removed.
 Click here for more information.